MikeZ2001/MikeZ2001/README.md

 # About me
 I am a passionate computer science student at the University of Naples Federico II and I am currently enrolled in the Apple Developer Academy program.

-The faculty of computer science gave me the opportunity to learn algorithms, data structures, DBMS, web technologies, software engineering, C, and Java language.
-Apple Developer Academy experience gave me the opportunity to practice what I learned at the university and also to learn new things such as UI/UX Design principles, how to manage my time, work with different teams, how to adapt to different situations, develop apps in Swift Language and solve real-life problems.
+Computer science faculty allowed me to learn algorithms, data structures, DBMS, web technologies, software engineering, C, and Java language.
+Apple Developer Academy experience allowed me to practice what I learned at the university and also to learn new things such as UI/UX Design principles, how to manage my time, work with different teams, how to adapt to different situations, develop apps in Swift Language and solve real-life problems.
 I try always to do my best and learn as much as possible.

 - 📫 How to reach me **zurlomichele@icloud.com**